stomaras/Complete-x86-Assembly-/README.md

 - Hard Disk: Stores programs / data permanently

+# Microprocessor 8086

+- Microprocessor 8086is actually consisting of 2 importants units: - ALU: Taking charge of the mathematical operations For Logical operations we take an example of the AND,OR,XOR and so                                                                      on.
+                                                                   - Registers: The register is a unity in memory that contains 16 bits
+                                                                                So when the microprocessor is treating a program is executing a program, it's actually needs to save the data of this program in the memory.It needs a unity in the memory in order to save the data and actually the microprocessor 8086 is using the Register.

+-

 # Flag Register of 8086 Microprocessor

   - Flag Register : contains 16bits or 16 columns, there are 9 columns that have a senseand the others does not have a sense